 My middle son selected Europe during The Middle Ages displaying his heraldic sealing ring, sealing clay, a coat of arms, catapult and replica Gothic window.

 My kindergartner’s country of choice was the United States and specifically Texas.
 He brought his wooden puzzle of the United States and showed everyone the large piece that was Texas.
-He had plastic cowboys, sample cowboy clothing and accessories on his table and his distinctive Cowboy Stew was a big hit with all the families.
+He had plastic cowboys, sample cowboy clothing and accessories on his table and his distinctive Cowboy Stew was a big hit with all the families in attendance.